 Best laptops for audio production

 The processor (or CPU) is the most important component for audio production.
 Since you can’t really upgrade the processor on laptops, you need to get a laptop with a sufficiently fast CPU.
 Applications like FL Studio have a good support for multi core CPUs.
 However, some operations are single threaded, so you need a CPU that has both a good single thread and multi-thread performance.
-In practice, you could look at quad core CPUs and choose the one with the fastest single thread performance.
-Intel’s quad core i7 CPUs are usually a solid choice for music production in laptops.
+In practice, you could look at hexa core CPUs and choose the one with the fastest single thread performance.
+The 8th gen U series CPUs, for example the i7-8550U, are quad core CPUs.
+They would be decent options.
+However, for the very best performance, make sure you get a laptop CPU that ends in H, like the i7-9750H with six cores.
+They are normally the best choice for music production in laptops.

 The graphics card (or GPU) is rarely used for music production other than rendering the user interface.
 Because of that, integrated graphics should generally be more than enough.
-However, laptops with powerful quad core CPUs tend to come with fairly good dedicated GPUs as well.
-This does not hurt (especially if you plan on doing some gaming as well), but there is no need to spend extra on a really powerful GPU (e.g. a GTX 1070) for music production.
+However, laptops with powerful hexa core CPUs tend to come with fairly good dedicated GPUs as well.
+This does not hurt (especially if you plan on doing some gaming as well), but there is no need to spend extra on a really powerful GPU (e.g. a RTX 2070) for music production.

 While memory (or RAM) doesn't really improve speed, it is important to get sufficient RAM for music production.
 If you don’t have enough RAM, they system will start swapping to disk, which will make the computer very slow.
 However, once you have sufficient RAM, adding more will not really speed up the laptop.
 It makes sense to get at least 8 GB of RAM for audio production.
 16 GB would be even better, especially if you use lots of samples and orchestral simulators.

 When it comes to storage there are two factors to consider: speed and capacity.
 Most laptops either come with a hard drive (HDD) or a solid state drive (SSD).
 SSDs are faster than HDDs, so they are generally preferred in laptops.
+They are also quieter than HDDs, which is an important aspect for music production.
 However, SSDs also tend to be smaller than HDDs, so you have to get a drive with sufficent capacity for your files.
 How much you need depends on your projects.
 Generally, you will probably need at least 256 GB.

 Audio production is often not that disk intensive (it is more about CPU), so you can probably use an HDD if you want to get more storage at a lower price.
 Also, it is often possible to upgrade laptops with an SSD later on if you prefer that.
 However, if you rely on streaming samples it could make sense to get an SSD right away for a better performance.
 Also, higher end laptops tend to come with SSDs pre-configured, which certainly does not hurt.